 Business Operating Grants

-The Middlesex County Revitalization Commission is offering grants of up to $25,000 to qualified small businesses and non-profit organizations in Middlesex County, Connecticut.
+The Middlesex County Revitalization Commission is offering grants of up to $25,000 to qualified small businesses in Middlesex County, Connecticut.

 Learn about the MCRC Business Operating Grants